While the power of a great speech of freedom thundered throughout the Washington National Mall,

 Our greatest modern slavery is that of human trafficking.

 Over 30 million are enslaved to its various forms.
-It is alive and well, and very much so in the United States, though our government has worked very hard to bury it.
-A hard truth yet a harder one is this; this modern day slavery will never end by rescue alone.
-If we do not heal the traffickers and the traffickers, the victimized and the victimizer, the abused and the abuser, the father and daughter, the mother and the son, then this evil will not end.
+It is alive and well, and very much so in the United States, though authorities in world systems have worked tirelessly to bury it.
+A hard truth; yet a harder one is this; this modern day slavery will never end by rescue alone.
+If we do not heal the traffickers and the trafficked, the victimized and the victimizer, the abused and the abuser, the father and daughter, the mother and the son, then this evil will not end.
+Thus, here we have the inconvenient, uncomfortable, and even overtly offensive truth; that exploitation, not only in industry, but in human regard, does not end until we address and offer healing to both the women being victimized, as well as the men responsible for victimization.
+Until we recognize and respond to both as captives, none can truly be free.

 And so it returns to the common bond of Mahalia JACKSON and Dr. King.